yung-megafone/Notes/Politics/The Lesser of Two Evils/README.md

 ---

-# The Lesser of Two Evils: How Strategic Voting Sustains America’s Political Divide
+# The Lesser of Two Evils: How Engineered Division and the Economics of Fear Undermined the American Republic

 ## Introduction
 In every election cycle, Americans are told that their vote is their voice, that participating in democracy means choosing between two competing visions of the nation.
 For many, that “choice” no longer feels empowering; it feels like a trap.